raphaellueckl/inschpektor/readme.md

 ### Features/Improves on the roadmap

 - Add 'reset db' functionality
-- Notifiy the user when calls fail.
-For instance 'getNeighbors', because users will only see an empty app
 - If no node connection for once, it won't automatically get back into a healthy state
 - Unit tests
 - Mock data